jamie120/MS2-Soma-Post-Production-Services/README.md

     2. Section two will hold a select menu, of service variations.
 Engaging with this will provide a price estimate to its user, which will update on the page automatically.

-    3. Section three will showcase some audio examples of previous work, these will be embedded into the page using the Soundcloud widget.
+    3. Section three will showcase some audio examples of previous work; these will be embedded into the page using the Soundcloud widget.

 #### Rates